Blooper: Examples

 One of the earliest known bloopers is attributed to 1930s radio broadcaster Harry Von Zell, who accidentally referred to then-US President Herbert Hoover as "Hoobert Heever" during an introduction.
 Reportedly it was upon hearing of this mistake that Kermit Schafer was inspired to begin collecting bloopers, although the exact circumstances of the event have been debated.
 A similar situation occurred decades later when then-new president Gerald Ford was introduced as "Gerald Smith", the same name as an American Fascist leader from the 1930s.

-On an episode of The Red Skelton Show in the 1950s, a skit involving Red's "country bumpkin" character "Clem Kadiddlehopper", had him leading a cow onto the stage.
+On an episode of The Red Skelton Show in the 1950s, a skit involving Red's "country bumpkin" character "Clem Kadiddlehopper" had him leading a cow onto the stage.
 Several seconds into the skit, the cow defecated on-stage during the live broadcast.
 Whereupon the audience laughed uncontrollably, and Skelton resorted to the use of the ad-lib, saying "Boy, she's a great cow!
 Not only does she give milk, {pause} she gives Pet-Ritz Pies!"
 (Laughs for about ten seconds, then says some things to the cow by her ear).
 He followed up with, "Why didn't you think of that earlier?", "On top of that, you have a bad breath, you know that?" and finally, "Well sir, it's like they say in psychiatry.
-Get it out of your system.".
+Get it out of your system."
 Then the network cut to a commercial.

 A much-bootlegged recording of Bing Crosby has him singing to a recording of a band playing "Wrap Your Troubles In Dreams", when he realizes that the master tape had not been fully rewound, and ad-libbed vocals to the truncated music.
 He begins, "Castles may tumble, that's fate after all/ Life's really funny that way."
 Realizing the shortened music, he ad-libs, "Sang the wrong melody, we'll play it back/ See what it sounds like, hey hey/ They cut out eight bars, the dirty bastards/ And I didn't know which eight bars he was gonna cut/ Why don't somebody tell me these things around here/ Holy Christ, I'm going off my nut".
-This recording was first made available to the public by Kermit Schaefer in Volume 1 of his Pardon My Blooper album series for Jubilee Records in the late 1950s.
+Part of this recording was made available to the public by Kermit Schaefer in his Blunderful World Of Bloopers record set.

 On the Wild Bill Hickok radio series in the early 1950s, a newsflash caused an unexpected blooper when it broke into the show.
-With sound effects providing the sound of horses' hoofs galloping and guns firing, Guy Madison spoke the line "Cut him off at the pass, Jingles!"
-Whereupon an announcer interrupted with, "We interrupt this program to bring you a bulletin from the Mutual newsroom in New York!
-According to an announcement from Moscow radio, Lavrenti Beria, former head of the Soviet secret police, has just been executed!
+With sound effects providing the sound of horses' hoofs galloping and guns firing, Guy Madison spoke the line "He's hidden through the pass, come on Jingles!"
+Whereupon an announcer interrupted with, "We interrupt this program to bring you a bulletin from the Mutual newsroom.
+According to an announcement from Moscow radio, Lavrenti Beria has just been executed!
 We now return you to Wild Bill Hickok."
-At this point, Andy Devine (as Jingles) was delivering the line "Well, that oughta hold him for a little while, Bill!"
+At this point, Andy Devine (as Jingles) was delivering the line "Woah that'll hold him for a little while Bill!"